James Boasberg: Personal life

 Boasberg married Elizabeth Leslie Manson in 1991.
 His brother, Tom Boasberg, succeeded Michael Bennet as Superintendent of Denver Public Schools after Colorado Governor Bill Ritter appointed Bennet to the United States Senate in January 2009.

-He is an aficionado of William Shakespeare's plays.
+Boasberg is an aficionado of William Shakespeare's plays.
 In February 2018, he played a crown prosecutor in The Trial of Hamlet that was presented at the Shakespeare Theatre Company.